 Deliver simple guidelines on how and when to use the CRM.
 Build documentation and serve it up on easy-to-reference FAQs.
 Confer with the teams regularly, and then transition to less frequent meetings.

 Everyone must understand and use the tool.
-Ensure leadership attends the training and actively participate.
+Ensure leadership attends the training and actively participates.
 Any project can fail fast if excitement is not reflected in leadership, stakeholders, and executives.

 8. Make a solid commitment